alykhan10/Project-14-Teleoperated-Ultrasound/README.md

 # Project-14-Teleoperated-Ultrasound
-# Simulating Kinematics of a 7-DOF Robot for Detection of Fetal Defects
+# Simulating Motion of 7-DOF Franka Robot for Detection of Fetal Defects

 ● Calculated Jacobians and joint torques for probe control using Newton-Euler dynamics under 14 constraints
 ● Executed end-effector path planning across a 10x10 phantom grid in MATLAB with Cartesian and joint parameters